kannans89/ES6Repo/04_ES6_SyntaxChanges/04_05_SpreadOper.md

 ## SpreadOperator

-ES6 provides a new operator called the spread operator.That consist of of three dots `...` .
-This helps to spread out the element of an array or a string.For example
+ES6 provides a new operator called the spread operator.The spread operator is represented by three dots `...` .
+The spread operator converts an array into individual array elements.

-### Example 1:Spread operator and  function
+### Spread operator and  function

+**Illustration**

 ```html